Karyatis/recipe-box/README.md

 # README

-Phase 3 Dev BootCamp project for @karyatis

-A blog to create, edit, and delete recipes.
+A rails blog to create, edit, and delete recipes.
 Includes ability to label recipes and to search recipes by label or keyword.

+Visit this site at annarecipebox.herokuapp.com